NaviServer - programmable web server

 • 2 - the callback will be suspended.
 No further events will be fired, but the channel is not deleted.

-ns_connchan connect ?-tls? ?-timeout t? host port
+ns_connchan connect ?-tls? ?-timeout time? host port

 Open a client connection channel to the specified host and port.
 The command is similar to ns_connchan open, but does less: While ns_connchan open sends an HTTP request to the server denoted by a URL, ns_connchan connect just connects to the server without sending any request data.

 The option -tls will connection via TLS, otherwise the connection is via plain socket. -timeout specifies the timeout for establishing the connection (default 1 second).
-The timeout value t can be specified in the form secs?:microseconds?, or secs.fraction, or as a number with a time unit.
+The timeout value time can be specified in the form secs?:microseconds?, or secs.fraction, or as a number with a time unit.

 Open listening socket.
 Call the script callback on incoming connections.
 On success, this command returns a dict containing "channel", "port", "sock" and "address".